tawalaya/cat-eval/Readme.md

 Using `python bench.py <workload-file> <vendor> <function>` you can start collecting samples for each deployment.
 All data is collected in `data/EXPERIMENT_NAME_<DATE>.csv`

+# Functions
+In the `functions` folder, we collect a set of functions that can be used to evaluate sizing methods.
+These functions are also used by the composition generator to create complex, composed serverless functions.
+See the Readme in the folder for more information.

 # Compositions

-See the Readme in Compositions to generate abitray complex function compostions for AWS StepFunctions.
+In the `compositions folder, we collect composition templates and generators.
+See the Readme in `compositions/` for more details on generating arbitrary complex function compositions for AWS StepFunctions.

 ## Acknolagements

-This work is part of a paper currenlty under review at UCC 2021.
+This work is part of a paper currently under review at UCC 2021.